Downloadable OSHA Inspection Checklists

 After a thorough walkthrough of the facility, the OSHA inspector should share findings during the closing conference, including any violations found or unsafe areas or practices observed.
 Employee representatives should then review the inspector’s recommendations and correct any deficiencies.

-OSHA’s inspection checklists typically include the following sections, which can guide you in creating your own self-inspection checklist:
+OSHA’s inspection checklists may also typically include the following sections, which can guide you in creating your own self-inspection checklist:

 • Employer posting